Alternative Break Trip Advisor Interest Form

 - Participating alongside trip participants on pre-trip, trip, and post-trip service experiences

 - Acting as a positive role model and representing the mission and values of Chapman University

-- Maintaining frequent communication and contact with Civic Engagement Initiatives and the Trip Coordinator before, during, and after the trip (Trip Coordinator and Trip Advisors should discuss important issues, the day’s itinerary, participant concerns, etc. on a daily basis)
+- Maintaining frequent communication and contact with Civic Engagement Initiatives and the Trip Facilitator before, during, and after the trip (Trip Facilitator and Trip Advisors should discuss important issues, the day’s itinerary, participant concerns, etc. on a daily basis)

-- Being prepared to help Trip Coordinators manage stress, logistics, conflict, exhaustion, and crisis situations
+- Being prepared to help Trip Facilitators manage stress, logistics, conflict, exhaustion, and crisis situations

 - Being present at and assisting, if needed, all reflection experiences during the week

 - Taking the lead role in an emergency situation

 - Serving as a driver.
 You must be eligible to drive a University van